avenantsoftware/P1-Meter-ESP8266-MQTT/README.md

 - Install the pubsub library from: https://github.com/knolleary/pubsubclient
 - Edit pubsubclient.h to set the MQTT MAX MESSAGE SIZE to 256
 - Place all files from this repository in a directory.
 Open the .ino file.
-- Adjust WIFI, Domoticz and debug settings at the top of the file
+- Adjust WIFI, MQTT and debug settings at the top of the file
 - Compile and flash as usual

 ### Connection of the P1 meter to the ESP8266